Prototypes to Products: Helping Entrepreneurs Master Manufacturing

 Execute: Working with product design firms, suppliers, and manufacturers, entrepreneurs apply their newfound knowhow to scale-up production.

-“Manufacturing 101” presents a useful model not only for the Cleantech sector but for small firms across the US that seek to start building products at scale.
+“Manufacturing 101: An Education and Training Curriculum for Hardware Entrepreneurs” presents a useful model not only for the Cleantech sector but for small firms across the US that seek to start building products at scale.

 America has countless reasons to root for the success of the Cleantech sector.
 But financial investments aren’t the only way to strengthen the industry.
 Government, industry, and academia can create opportunities in Cleantech by sharing another crucial resource: knowledge.
 When we empower entrepreneurs with manufacturing expertise, we can help world-changing ideas reach the market more often and more efficiently.